-Much of Waisman and Ross’ early practice consisted of small rural hospitals; one of these was a hospital in Teulon, Manitoba which won the firm a Massey Medal in Architecture honourable mention.
-Larger commissions in Winnipeg came in 1955 and 1956; these, notably, included the new Winnipeg Builders Exchange offices at 290 Burnell Street, a clean-lined, classically proportioned building in which the courtyard space contained a mosaic-mural by renowned Canadian artist Takao Tanabe.
-Another example of public art – yet again in mosaic-mural – is also evident in another Waisman Ross building of the same year, a Robert Bruce piece gracing the entrance arcade of the Astra Building, at 208 Edmonton Street.
+Much of Waisman Ross’s early practice consisted of small rural hospitals.
+One of these was a hospital in Teulon, Manitoba, for which the firm won a Massey Medal in Architecture honourable mention.
+Larger commissions in Winnipeg came in 1955 and 1956 and, notably, included the new Winnipeg Builders Exchange offices at 290 Burnell Street, a clean-lined, classically proportioned building in which the courtyard space contained a mosaic-mural by renowned Canadian artist Takao Tanabe.
+Another example of public art – yet again in mosaic-mural – is a Robert Bruce piece gracing the entrance arcade of the Astra Building, at 208 Edmonton Street, another Waisman Ross building of the same year.

-During the early 1960s Waisman Ross completed the New York Life Building (385 St. Mary Avenue, 1957), a two storey glass and steel office of understated proportions and detailing.
-In 1961, the firm won a silver Massey Medal for their design of the multi-use Thompson Municipal Building and another silver medal for Waisman’s design of his own summer cottage in Husavik, on Lake Winnipeg, a wood and glass structure which blurs the separation between interior and exterior, nature and structure.
+During the early 1960s, Waisman Ross completed the New York Life Building (385 St. Mary Avenue, 1957), a two-storey glass and steel office of understated proportions and detailing.
+In 1961, the firm won a silver Massey Medal for its design of the multi-use Thompson Municipal Building and another silver medal for Waisman’s design of his own summer cottage in Husavik, on Lake Winnipeg, a wood and glass structure that blurs the separation between interior and exterior, nature and structure.
 This era also saw the practice enter into a business relationship with local developer R.C.
-Baxter, who employed Waisman and Ross to build four office buildings along Broadway between 1961 and 1964.
-These projects, all of a modernist character, include the Imperial Oil Offices (379 Broadway, 1961), Premier Life (360 Broadway, 1962) and Britannia House, 338 Broadway, 1962).
-It was during this time that Waisman and Ross designed and built their own office at 10 Donald Street, a structure large enough to be shared with their partners – the engineering firm of Klein and Dashevsky.
+Baxter, who employed Waisman Ross to build four office buildings along Broadway between 1961 and 1964.
+These projects, all of a modernist character, included the Imperial Oil Offices (379 Broadway, 1961), Premier Life (360 Broadway, 1962) and Britannia House, 338 Broadway, 1962).
+It was during this time that Waisman and Ross designed and built its own office at 10 Donald Street, a structure large enough to be shared with its partner – the engineering firm of Klein and Dashevsky.

-In 1956 – as Waisman and Ross were engaged with such designs as the Builders Exchange – Isadore Coop formed a new partnership with Morley Blankstein, with whom he had worked at the large Winnipeg firm of Green Blankstein Russell.
-Three years later two other young architects, Alan Hanna and Doug Gillmor, enlisted with this practice to form Blankstein Coop Gillmor Hanna.
-The early years of this office featured a number of architectural competition efforts; in 1957 Blankstein Coop came second in an Alcan competition for a Toronto office building.
+In 1956 – as Waisman Ross was engaged with such designs as the Builders Exchange – Isadore Coop formed a new partnership with Morley Blankstein, with whom he had worked at the large Winnipeg firm of Green Blankstein Russell.
+Three years later two other young architects, Alan Hanna and Doug Gillmor, enlisted with the practice to form Blankstein Coop Gillmor Hanna.
+Its early years featured a number of architectural competition efforts; in 1957 Blankstein Coop came second in an Alcan competition for a Toronto office building.
 The following year the two young designers competed against 90 others in the national competition for the new Winnipeg City Hall, receiving an honourable mention.
-The firm’s luck changed when it won a national competition for the Mendel Art Gallery and Conservatory in Saskatoon in 1961 (constructed in 1965) and an award for the Canadian Housing Design Council for a multi-housing development at the corner of Grant and Centennial.
+The firm’s luck changed in 1961 when it won a national competition for the Mendel Art Gallery and Conservatory in Saskatoon (constructed in 1965) and an award for the Canadian Housing Design Council for a multi-housing development at the corner of Grant and Centennial.
 The office was also responsible for such works as the 1961 Isbister and 1962 Pharmacy Buildings, both at University of Manitoba.

-1964 saw the merger of Waisman Ross and Blankstein Coop Gillmor Hanna.
-The amalgamated practice was located in the former Waisman Ross office building; following a period operating as Waisman Ross Blankstein Coop Gillmore Hanna, this ungainly title was changed to Number TEN Architects, in honour of the building’s street address.
-After this point the firm met with continued success, creating a number signature structures with notable architectural design.
-Benchmark projects of these years include the Thompson General Hospital, the Market Mall Shopping Centre in Saskatoon (a Massey merit winner), the Fletcher Argue Building and Theatre at the University of Manitoba and the Northstar Inn on Portage Avenue.
+Waisman Ross and Blankstein Coop Gillmor Hanna merged in 1964.
+The amalgamated practice was located in the former Waisman Ross office building.
+Following a period operating as Waisman Ross Blankstein Coop Gillmore Hanna, this ungainly title was changed to Number TEN Architects, in honour of the building’s street address.
+After this point the firm met with continued success, creating a number of signature structures with notable architectural design.
+Benchmark projects of these years included the Thompson General Hospital, the Market Mall Shopping Centre in Saskatoon (a Massey merit winner), the Fletcher Argue Building and Theatre at the University of Manitoba and the Northstar Inn on Portage Avenue.
 In 1969 the firm won praise and a Canadian Architect Annual Award for Riverside Elementary School in Thompson, Manitoba.
-One highly notable work is the Royal Manitoba Theatre Centre (174 Market Avenue, 1969-70), a 785-seat auditorium housed in a Brutalist environment featuring the extensive use of exposed concrete.
+One highly notable work was the Royal Manitoba Theatre Centre (174 Market Avenue, 1969-70), a 785-seat auditorium housed in a Brutalist environment featuring the extensive use of exposed concrete.
 In 2009 the building was named a National Historic Site.
 Another important project was the University of Manitoba Student Union Building (also known as University Centre).
 During this era the firm also partnered with architect Gus Da Roza to execute his singular, angled composition for the Winnipeg Art Gallery (300 Memorial Boulevard, 1970).
 Another highly visible commission was that for the Winnipeg Convention Centre (375 York Avenue, 1972-1974), a heavy masonry block perched upon concrete columns.